TEXT-Fitch affirms Great-West Lifeco ratings

 funds.
 The company's primary exposure to equity markets is through Putnam.

-Key rating triggers for GWO's ratings that could lead to a downgrade include:
+Key rating drivers for GWO's ratings that could lead to a downgrade include:

 --A sustained drop in the company's risk-adjusted capital position with no plans